 Feeling trapped by your business partner and looking for a way out?
 Learning how to get out of a bad business partnership can be difficult, especially when legally binding documents such as contracts are involved.

 Now, it’s gotten to the point where you two are on completely different tangents, and you don’t know what to do.
 You feel like they are holding you and the business back.
 Perhaps it’s finally time for you to part ways with them and go on separate paths.
-If you’re wondering how to get out of a bad business partnership, here are a few tips to help you do so.
+If you’re wondering how to get out of a bad business partnership, let’s discuss a few tips to help you do so:

 Imagine that you are a tiger on an isolated mountaintop.
-You have not eaten for 3 days and you are starving.
+You have not eaten for three days, and you are starving.
 But a few moments later, you see a nice looking deer that is within range of you.
 You begin stalking towards it slowly, careful not to make any noise to alert the deer of your presence.

 As you get closer and closer, you realize there is another tiger on the opposite side of the mountain that is doing the same thing.
 That tiger is also slowly making their way towards the deer – your deer.

 That tiger poses as a direct threat towards what was supposed to be your food source.
 Now you have a decision to make – you can either walk away and try to find another deer that isn’t contested, or charge towards the deer and hope you get to it before the other tiger does.
 But even if you manage to reach the deer first, you still run the risk of having to fight off the tiger in a bloody battle in order to claim your spoils.